Depression Counseling in Naples, Estero & Fort Myers

 At Florida Coast Counseling, we approach depression treatment with the understanding that your experience is shaped by your unique history, biology, relationships, and circumstances.
 There is no single "cure" for depression, but there are well-researched, highly effective treatments that can help you feel significantly better -- and our therapists in Naples, Estero, and Fort Myers are trained in several of them.

 Cognitive Behavioral Therapy (CBT) is one of the gold-standard treatments for depression.
+A comprehensive meta-analysis of 115 studies found CBT to be highly effective for adult depression across a range of severity levels (Cuijpers et al., 2013, Clinical Psychology Review).
 It works by helping you recognize the negative thinking patterns that keep depression going -- thoughts like "nothing will ever change" or "I am not good enough" -- and teaching you to evaluate and reframe them in more balanced, accurate ways.
-CBT also focuses on behavioral activation: gradually reintroducing meaningful activities into your life so you can break the cycle of withdrawal and low motivation that depression creates.
+CBT also incorporates behavioral activation, which involves gradually reintroducing meaningful activities into your life to break the cycle of withdrawal and low motivation.
+Research has shown that behavioral activation alone can be as effective as antidepressant medication for severe depression (Dimidjian et al., 2006, Journal of Consulting and Clinical Psychology).

 Many of our therapists also draw on mindfulness-based approaches, which research shows are particularly effective at preventing depressive relapse.
+Mindfulness-Based Cognitive Therapy (MBCT) has been shown to reduce the risk of relapse by approximately 50% in patients with three or more previous depressive episodes (Segal et al., 2010, Archives of General Psychiatry).
 These techniques help you develop awareness of your thought patterns without getting pulled into them, creating space between a negative thought and your response to it.
 For clients whose depression is connected to grief, trauma, or difficult life events, our team may incorporate trauma-informed care, Cognitive Processing Therapy (CPT), or Acceptance and Commitment Therapy (ACT).
 When depression co-occurs with anxiety, relationship difficulties, or other concerns -- which is common -- we address the full picture rather than treating symptoms in isolation.
 Treatment at our Southwest Florida offices is always personalized and collaborative.

 What to Expect in Sessions